Type AIII orbits in the affine flag variety of type A: Introduction

 \section{Introduction}

 This paper is the continuation of \cite{tong2024orthogonalsymplecticorbitsaffine}.
-Let $G$ be a connected reductive algebraic group over the field of complex numbers $\CC$, $B$ be a Borel subgroup of $G$, and $K$ be the fixed point subgroup of a holomorphic involution of $G$.
-In this classical setting, the $K$-orbits on the flag variety $G/B$ are well-studied.
-Matsuki and Oshima \cite{MO} introduced the notion of \defn{clans}, which are incomplete matchings between $[1,n]$ with positive or negative signs on isolated vertices.
-They discovered, without detailed proof, that clans parametrise $K$-orbits in the flag varieties for classical linear groups.
-Yamamoto \cite{Yamamoto} gave a full proof for the $\GL_p(\CC) \times \GL_q(\CC)$-orbits in type A flag variety, which are often called type AIII orbits.
+Let $G$ be a connected reductive algebraic group over the field of complex numbers $\CC$, $B$ a Borel subgroup of $G$, and $K$ the fixed point subgroup of a holomorphic involution of $G$.
+In this classical setting, the $K$-orbits on the \defn{flag variety} $G/B$ are well-studied.
+Matsuki and Oshima \cite{MO} introduced the notion of \defn{clans}, which are incomplete matchings with positive or negative signs on isolated vertices.
+They discovered that clans parametrise $K$-orbits in the flag varieties for classical linear groups.
+Yamamoto \cite{Yamamoto} gave a full proof of this classification for the $\GL_p(\CC) \times \GL_q(\CC)$-orbits in the type A flag variety, which are often called type AIII orbits.

-In recent years, Can, Joyce, and Wyser \cite{CJW} studied the maximal chains in the weak order poset for the three types of $K$-orbits when $G = \GL_n(\CC)$, including the type AIII orbits, and specifically described a formula for Schubert classes.
-Woo, Wyser \cite{woo2015combinatorial} and Burks, Pawlowski \cite{burks2018reduced} studied the pattern avoidance and reduced words of clans and relate them to the closure of the $K$-orbits in the flag variety.
-More applications can be found in \cite{mcgovern2009closures, mcgovern2009pattern, wyser2014polynomials, wyser2017polynomials}, among many others.
+Can, Joyce, and Wyser \cite{CJW} studied the maximal chains in the weak order poset for the three types of $K$-orbits when $G = \GL_n(\CC)$, including the type AIII orbits, and specifically described a formula for Schubert classes.
+Woo and Wyser \cite{woo2015combinatorial}, and Burks and Pawlowski \cite{burks2018reduced} studied notions of pattern avoidance and reduced words for clans and related them to the closures of the $K$-orbits in the flag variety.
+More applications can be found in \cite{colarusso2014gelfand, mcgovern2009closures, mcgovern2009pattern, wyser2014polynomials, wyser2017polynomials}.

-This work classifies the affine version of the type AIII orbits on flag variety.
+This work classifies the affine version of the type AIII orbits.
 To be more specific, suppose that $\KLt$ is the field of formal Laurent series over a field $\K$ with characteristic not equal to two, and $\KPt$ is the ring of formal power series over $\K$.
-Let $G = \GL_n(\KLt)$ be the general linear group over $\KLt$, $B$ be the Iwahori subgroup of $G$ consisting of all upper-triangular matrices modulo $t$ in $\GL_n(\KPt)$, and $K = \GL_p(\KLt) \times \GL_q(\KLt)$ with $n = p+q$.
-In this work, we study the orbits of $K$ on the affine flag variety $\GL_n(\KLt)/B$.
+Let $G = \GL_n(\KLt)$ be the general linear group over $\KLt$, $B$ the Iwahori subgroup of $G$ consisting of all upper-triangular matrices modulo $t$ in $\GL_n(\KPt)$, and $K = \GL_p(\KLt) \times \GL_q(\KLt)$ with $n = p+q$.
+In this work, we study the orbits of $K$ on the \defn{affine flag variety} $\GL_n(\KLt)/B$.